Nikhil-Konijeti/Sentiment-Analysis-API/README.md

 tfidfconverter.pickle ---> Pickle file which contained the object of TfidfTransformer

 vectorizer.pickle ---> Pickle file which contained the object of CountVectorizer

+Training Results.pdf ---> The final metrics for different ML algorithms used